-To receive a Master of Arts from the University of Florida with a Certificate in Public Affairs, students will need to take a total of 42 credit hours, including nine courses in the areas of administration, policy, methodology, and governance, an internship and four electives from areas such as urban planning, public health, nonprofit organizations, and criminal justice.
+To receive a Master of Arts from the University of Florida with a Certificate in Public Affairs, students will need to take a total of 42 credit hours, including nine courses in the areas of administration, policy, methodology, and governance, an internship and four electives from areas such as urban planning, public health, nonprofit organizations, women’s studies, entrepreneurship, and criminal justice.
 Students are expected to pursue the non-thesis option, and will be required to defend a final project under the direction of the supervisory committee.

 (R) Required courses